FelistasRS/online-store/README.md

 //Watch online-store

 */php main lang
-html and css lay major role
+html and css play major role
 databases and mysql store data of products then connect to browser and output use of php and css in creating sticky shopping cart